pango853/man/dev/apigee.md

 2.1.3.
 Practice Quiz
 	1/1	Which is NOT an OAuth Role?
 Client | Backend Server | Resource Server | Authorization Server | Resource Owner => Backend Server
 2.1.4.
 Client Credentials Grant Type
+About client credentials
+	Most typically, this grant type is used when the app is also the resource owner.
+For example, an app may need to access a backend cloud-based storage service to store and retrieve data that it uses to perform its work, rather than data specifically owned by the end user.
+This grant type flow occurs strictly between a client app and the authorization server.
+An end user does not participate in this grant type flow.
 		Client app <--> Authorization server,  no end user participated.
 Client Authentication also used as the autorization Grant => Must only be used with confidential clients
-	Client ID is the only data that is exchanged for an access token Simplest to implement but the least secure
+		- Client ID is the only data that is exchanged for an access token
+		- Simplest to implement but the least secure
 	Main idea:
 		Client ---> Resource Server
 		no user context (resources do not belong to any user). e.g. /getlocations API call to get the list of stores which are not specific to a certain user